smitkunpara/copilot_followup_mcp/README.md

   uv sync
   ```

-3. **Configure VSCode to use this MCP server:**
+3. **Configure your MCP client to use this server:**

-   Use the provided `.vscode/mcp.json` (already set up to run from project root with uv):
+   Add the following to your MCP configuration:

    ```jsonc
    {